 Two years of discussions and creative exploration by the committee and the sculptor followed.
 Tedesco enthusiastically embraced our request for a active representation of the Cardinal; being quite comfortable with creating figures in a story-telling manor, he soon conceived a way of representing the Cardinal’s signature career accomplishment, that of integrating the Catholic schools in both the Archdiocese of Indianapolis and St. Louis.

 A concept maquette (small scale model) was unveiled by Guy Tedesco at the March 14, 2019 Lecture and Irish Coffee event.

-The next step will be the creation of a full size clay figure of Cardinal Ritter by the sculptor.
-In the meantime the Board of Directors will organize a funding strategy.
+The goal for 2020 is to organize a funding strategy.
 When sufficient funds are in hand, the figures will be cast in bronze and subsequently installed on the north lawn of Cardinal Ritter birthplace at 13th and Oak Streets in New Albany, Indiana.
-Go now to Sculpture Project Profile by Guy Tedesco.

 ADDITIONAL INFORMATION LINKS:

 SCULPTURE PROJECT PROFILE by GUY TEDESCO – In the artist’s own words, the concept explained.